 We only collect aggregated information about website use for statistical purposes, for system security reasons (e.g. preventing misuse), and for error diagnostics to optimise our website.

-Cookies are small text files sent from a web server to a web server of the visitor, saved there and kept ready for subsequent retrieval allowing analysis of how you use the website.
-We use so-called session cookies on different sites to make your visit to our website more attractive and enable specific functions to be used.
+Cookies are small text files sent from a web server to your web browser, saved there and kept ready for subsequent retrieval allowing analysis of how you use the website.
+We use so-called session cookies to make your visit to our website more attractive and enable specific functions to be used.
 These are automatically deleted at the end of your browser session.

 In this respect we save your data without referring to your identity, and do not create any user profiles.